|Home||» Products||» Medicinal Plants||» Tulsi Plants|

 - After transplanting irrigation or watering is given two time in a week till 30 days in order to establish themselves perfectly.
 Subsequently, it is provided at weekly difference depends on the rainfall as well as soil moisture status.

-- The first weeding is complete in 30 days after sowing and the second after another one month.
-Later on, no extra weeding is needed because the plants get bushy and cover the soil and thus smother the weeds.
-However, after every harvesting process, weeding has to be done in order to avoid weed growth in the inter-spaces, if any.
+- The first unwanted grass is complete in 30 days after sowing and the second after another one month.
+Later on, no extra unwanted grass is needed because the plants get bushy and cover the soil and thus smother the unwanted grass.
+However, after every harvesting process, unwanted grass has to be done in order to avoid unwanted grass growth in the inter-spaces, if any.

 Plant Protection :